 Body Composition Over Weeks

 The most rigorous trials, including a notable study comparing fasted versus fed cardio over four to six weeks with matched calories, found no meaningful difference in body fat loss between groups.
-The variable that mattered was total caloric balance.
+The variable that mattered was total caloric balance, not the timing of the cardio session.

 Performance Effects